genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 ```
 :::caution trouble running npm?
 Please make sure:
 - you have the correct versions of the software packages, especially node and npm, as explained in the [workstation setup](/tutorials/training-resources/training-content-day1/#needed-software-packages).
-If you have an older version of npm (run 'npm -v'), make sure to uninstall it first.
+If you have an older version of npm (run 'npm -v'), make sure you uninstall it first.
 - if you're behind a corporate network, you may need to setup a proxy:
 ```shell
 npm config set proxy http://proxy_host:port